SanzharInvincible/To_Do/README.md

 # To_Do
-A first IT Programming project that shows out deeloping skill
+A first IT Programming project that shows our developing skill

 # TaskFlow